The Koinonia Committee

 The word koinonia means Christian fellowship or communion, with God or, more commonly, with fellow Christians.

-Led by Trinity Board of Trustees member and Trinity parent Georgina Keene, the Koinonia Committee works to promote the uniquely Christian vision of diversity, inclusion, and community at Trinity School as stated in our Diversity Policy.
+Led by Trinity Board of Trustees member and Trinity alumna parent RJ Moshay, the Koinonia Committee works to promote the uniquely Christian vision of diversity, inclusion, and community at Trinity School as stated in our Diversity Policy.

 The mission of the Koinonia Committee at Trinity School is to foster a vibrant and inclusive community that reflects and celebrates the beauty and diversity of God's kingdom.